hhru/Nivelir/README.md

 ```swift
 .package(url: "https://github.com/hhru/Nivelir.git", from: "1.0.0-alpha.1")
 ```
-and then specify `"Nivelir"` as a dependency of the Target in which you wish to use Nivelir.
+Then specify `"Nivelir"` as a dependency of the Target in which you wish to use Nivelir.

 Here's an example `Package.swift`:
 ```swift